dianniii/dianniii/README.md

 <br><br>

 - 🎓 I’m currently learning **React**, **TypeScript** and **Vue**
-- 📖 I run a <a href="https://t.me/carpe_diem_by_Di" target="_blank">personal channel</a> where I talk more about my personal successes and in life andin frontend development
 - 💬 In addition to programming, I enjoy reading books and playing tennis.